prysmaticlabs/prysm/CONTRIBUTING.md

 **14. Push your changes to your fork of the Prysm repo.**

-push to move your changes to your fork of the repo.
+Use git push to move your changes to your fork of the repo.

 ```
 $ git push myrepo feature-in-progress-branch